-IMPORTANT NOTE: Due to the Corona-Virus, we are afraid to say that the Coordination Office Stolpersteine Berlin will be closed and we cannot be reached by phone as usual.
-Please leave a message on our answering machine and in urgent cases, please send us an e-mail at email@example.com
+IMPORTANT NOTE: Due to the Corona-Virus, the Coordination Office Stolpersteine Berlin will be closed for November and we cannot be reached by phone.
+In urgent cases, please send us an e-mail at firstname.lastname@example.org

 Stolpersteine (stumbling stones) is a project of the artist Gunter Demnig.
 The project commemorates people who were persecuted by the Nazis between 1933 and 1945.

 Stolpersteine are concrete blocks measuring 10x10cm which are laid into the pavement in front of the last voluntarily chosen places of residence of the victims of the Nazis.
 Their names and fate are engraved into a brass plate on the top of each Stolperstein.

 In Berlin, Stolpersteine exist since 1996.
 You can find information connected to the Stolpersteine in Berlin and more about the project itself on this website, being the common platform of all Berlin Stolpersteine-groups.

 Today, Stolpersteine are being realized for Jews, Sinti and Roma, people from the political or religious resistance, victims of the "euthanasia" murders, homosexuals, Jehovahs Witnesses and for people who were persecuted for being declared to be „asocial“.